 The Shaheen series of missiles are evidently based imported from China by the PAEC's National Development Complex.
 The Shaheen, which was tested with considerable publicity on 15 April 1999, is evidently the Chinese M-11 which Pakistan purchased in the early 1990s.
 The Shaheen-II would appear to represent the Chinese M-18, although it is questionable whether Pakistan has actually obtained these missiles from China.
 There was no indication that China had transferred such missiles to Pakistan.

 - On 05 February 2004 Pakistani President General Pervez Musharraf said Pakistan had made Shaheen-II missile, having a range of two thousand kilometers, that will be tested in a month`s time.
 On 09 March 2004 Pakistan test-fired the nuclear-capable Shaheen-2 ballistic missile.
 At that time, National Engineering and Science Commission Chairman Samar Mubarakmand was quoted as saying that the missile was is a two-stage rocket weighing 25 tons with a diameter of 1.4 meters and a length of 17.5 meters, and a range of 2,500 kilometers.

 - On 19 March 2005 Pakistan successfully test-fired its longest-range, nuclear-capable missile.
 The Shaheen II missile successfully hit the target at a range of 2,000 km.
 President General Pervez Musharraf witnessed the test and congratulated the scientists and engineers for developing the missile.
 This missile which incorporates an advanced two-stage solid motor technology, can carry all types of conventional and nuclear warheads.

-Pakistan has announced that development efforts are underway on a longer-range missile, designated the Ghaznavi, although no details of this system's proposed characteristics have been made public.
+Pakistan announced that development efforts are underway on a longer-range missile, designated the Ghaznavi, although no details of this system's proposed characteristics had been made public.

 |Join the GlobalSecurity.org mailing list|